GraphPilot: Grounded Scene Graph Conditioning for Language-Based Autonomous Driving: Introduction

 Despite their growing use in indoor navigation and instruction-following tasks~\cite{gu2024conceptgraphs,rana2023sayplan,yin2024sgnav,honerkamp2024language,werby2024hierarchical,mohammadi2025more}, scene graphs have only recently gained attention in outdoor autonomous driving, mainly for tasks such as risk estimation~\cite{malawade2022sg2vec,liu2023learning}, and trajectory prediction~\cite{jia2023hdgt,zhang2025graphad}.
 However, their integration into language-based planning remains unexplored.
 Instead, most existing systems represent the scene using dense geometric or visual features, including image tokens~\cite{renz2025simlingo, zhang2025vldrive, zhang2025adadrive} or BEV grids~\cite{shao2024lmdrive, winter2025bevdriver, hegde2025dima}, followed by generic attention mechanisms.
-As a result, critical relationships between entities, such as which traffic light controls a given lane or how nearby vehicles might interact, must be inferred implicitly.
+As a result, critical relationships between entities must be inferred implicitly.
 This gap motivates our central question: Can \textit{explicit} relational structure of a traffic scene help language-based driving models internalize and reason over spatial and causal dependencies in traffic scenes?

 To address this question, we introduce a model-agnostic approach for injecting structured semantic context into language-based autonomous driving systems.
-We construct traffic scene graphs at each time step and serialize them into human-readable formats (text, JSON, YAML), which are then provided to the language model, alongside the natural language navigation instruction and the sensory input, as shown in \cref{fig:overview}.
+We construct traffic scene graphs at each time step and serialize them into human-readable formats (text, JSON, YAML), which are then provided to the language model along with the navigation instruction and sensory input, as shown in \cref{fig:overview}.
 We make this a deliberate design choice to avoid changes to the model architecture, additional training objectives, or specialized graph encoders, thereby maintaining model-agnostic applicability and ease of integration.
-To the best of our knowledge, this is the first work to inject a traffic scene graph as explicit context for planning in a language-based driving model.
+This is the first work to inject a traffic scene graph as explicit context for planning in a language-based driving model.